kevinbretscher/Longpia/README.md

 LONGpia offers several optional filtering tools.
 Including Filtlong, Nanofilt(tba) and fastplong(tba).
 These are run after porechop.

 Kraken2 is used to classify reads.
 In case of contamininated assembles this can be used to troubleshoot.
+(Optionally)

 Before and after filtering quality stats are done with Nanoplot